maikroeder/ZODB-Documentation/book/introduction.rst

 Is the ZODB a NoSQL database?
 =============================

-In recent years, the term NoSQL has been consitently used to refer to a "new" breed of database systems which basically do not use the relational paradigm.
+In recent years, the term NoSQL has been consistently used to refer to a "new" breed of database systems which basically do not use the relational paradigm.
 Here is one semi-official definition of NoSQL, taken from http://nosql-database.org/: